Are Long Term Bonds a Good Investment Now? (Late November 2024)

-Consider a 20-year U.S. treasury bond issued at $1000 with a 2.0% yield.
-If interest rates drop to 1.0% after one year, the bond is then worth $1172 for a capital gain of 17% and that’s in addition to the 2% interest received.
-But it is a certainty that over its remaining 19 year life the capital gain will reverse and the bond will mature at $1000.
-And if interest rates instead rise to 3.0% in the year after the purchase then the bond would be worth only $857 for a capital loss of 14%.
+Consider a 20-year U.S. treasury bond issued at $1000 at today’s 4.5% yield.
+If interest rates drop to 3.5% after one year, the bond is then worth $1137 for a capital gain of 13.7% and that’s in addition to the 4.5% interest received.
+But it’s a certainty that over its remaining 19 year life the capital gain will reverse and the bond will mature at $1000.
+And if interest rates instead rise to 5.5% in the year after the purchase then the bond would be worth only $884 for a temporary capital loss of 11.6%.
 With this kind of volatility in a fixed income investment that will mature with no capital gain or loss, it can be difficult to interpret the performance of long-term bonds.

-Looking at past performance, long-term (20-year) bonds purchased from about 1980 to the year 2000, which of course subsequently matured at par turned out to be very good to good investments strictly because their interest rate yields turned out to be attractive in relation to subsequent inflation.
-Investments in an index fund that continuously sells and buys bonds to maintain a 20-year maturity did even better because it was capturing capital gains most years as interest rates continued to decline.
+Looking at past performance, long-term (20-year) bonds purchased from about 1980 to the year 2000, and held until they ultimately matured at par turned out to be very good to good investments strictly because their interest rate yields turned out to be attractive in relation to subsequent inflation.
+An investment in an index fund that continuously sells and buys bonds to maintain a 20-year maturity did even better because it was capturing capital gains most years as interest rates continued to decline.

-Long-term (20-year) bonds purchased from 2012 to 2020, and which are not yet near maturity, have provided very good returns in spite of their very low yields.
-Capital gains have greatly boosted their returns.
-But it is important to understand that those capital gains will reverse by the time those bonds mature.
+Long-term (20-year) bonds purchased from 2012 to 2019, and which are not yet near maturity, had, as of 2020, provided very good returns in spite of their low yields (under 3% in most cases).
+Capital gains had greatly boosted their returns.
+But those capital gains were subsequently wiped out as interest rates recently rose significantly.
+As of their ultimate maturity those bonds will have provided poor returns strictly because of their low yields at the date of issuance.

-The analysis here is based on U.S. data for stocks (S&P 500 index) and bonds (20-year U.S. government treasury bonds) from 1926 through 2020.
-The data source is a well-known reference book called “Stocks, Bonds, Bills and Inflation” 2020 edition – which provides data through 2019.
-The book is published annually by Duff and Phelps.
-Other data sources were used for 2020.
+The analysis here is based on U.S. data for stocks (S&P 500 index) and bonds (20-year U.S. government treasury bonds) from 1926 through October 2024.
+The data source is a well-known reference book called “Stocks, Bonds, Bills and Inflation”.
+The formerly annual reference book has sadly been discontinued.
+But, as a Chartered Financial Analyst, I have access to the updated data.

 Zero-coupon or Strip Bonds